 The pass mark for the multiple choice part is 43 right answers out of 50 questions.
 For the hazard perception part it is 44 out of a possible 75 points.
 You must pass both parts of the theory test in the same sitting to receive your theory test pass certificate.

 Theory tests are usually held at test centres, which are generally wheelchair accessible and offer specialist facilities for people with disabilities.
 However, arrangements can be made for you to take the test at home or at a different centre if your local centre is not accessible to you.

 The theory test system has been designed to be accessible and is available in spoken as well as written format.
-Candidates with difficulty hearing can watch a video of the test in British Sign Language.
+If you’re deaf, have hearing loss or tinnitus you can watch a video of the test in British Sign Language.
 The test conditions can also be adapted if you have light-sensitive epilepsy.

 You can ask for extra time for the multiple choice element of the theory test, but you'll need supporting evidence before this can be agreed.
 It's important to mention any needs you may have when you book your test with the Driver and Vehicle Agency (DVA).

 - are deaf, have hearing loss or tinnitus

 You will take the same driving test as every other candidate, regardless of your impairment or condition.